|Search This Site >>

-- Modern interpretations of traditional art and revivals of traditions that have ceased to exist within the originating culture are not funded.
+- Interpretations of traditional art forms (i.e. artistic expressions other than the actual art forms themselves) and revivals of traditions that have ceased to exist within the originating culture are not funded through this program.

 - Individual artists are not eligible to apply to this program.

-- General oral history projects, projects that are limited to an historical focus and projects that present historical recreations of past lifestyles are not eligible.
+- General oral history projects, projects that are limited to an historical focus and projects that present historical recreations of past lifestyles are not eligible for this program.

 - Applicants who have received funding for the past two consecutive years will not be a funding priority.